lrossy/mysql-workshop-1/README.md

 ## Workshop Instructions

 * Fork this repository
-* Create a new Cloud9 Workspace
+* Make sure you have access to a running mySQL server, either on your laptop or on Digital Ocean
 * For every exercise in this Workshop:
   * Create a new file named "exercise-n.txt", containing:
     * The SQL Statement used, when applicable
     * The SQL Statement results, when applicable
-* After the first exercise you commit, do a pull request from your master branch.
-Then, commit and push after each exercise so that we can see your progress.

 ### Exercise 1
-* Connect to the MySQL instance within your Workspace using your Cloud9 username
+* Connect to the MySQL instance

 ### Exercise 2
 * Create a database named ```decodemtl_test``` within MySQL